 Jennifer Bell, from Esri’s Living Atlas team, created a web app that shows this data:

 Malaria Rates for Children Age 2-10 in Sub-Saharan Africa

 Step 1: Download data from the Malaria Atlas Project

-4. Start ArcGIS Pro and under Create a new project, click Blank.
+- Start ArcGIS Pro and under New, click Catalog.